adichourasiya/selenium/README.md

 # selenium
-I will upload basic selenium function with working code
+I will upload few robot scripts for headless browser for social websites